teruyuki-yamasaki/HelloBrax/README.md

 ```

 ## Brax Config
+- system  is the static description of the physical system: each body in the world, its weight and size, and so on
 ```
 #@title A bouncy ball scene
 bouncy_ball = brax.Config(dt=0.05, substeps=4)      # create a scene, here so-called a 'system'